yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_foundation/language_models.md

-\subsubsection{Special case: unigram language model}
+#### Special case: unigram language model

 In the unigram language model, we assume

 $$P(w_1, w_2,...,w_N) = \prod_{i=1}^N P(w_i).$$

 We can empirically estimate

 $$P(w_i) = \frac{\operatorname{count}(w_i)}{\sum_{j=1}^{|V|}\operatorname{count}(w_j)} = \frac{\operatorname{count}(w_i)}{N_{|V|}},$$

 where $\operatorname{count}(w_i)$ is the number of $w_i$ in the corpus, $|V|$ is the vocabulary size, and $N_{|V|}$ is the total number of words in the corpus.

 A unigram language model does not capture any transitional relationship between words.
 When we use a unigram language model to generate sentences, the resulted sentences would mostly consist of high-frequent words and thus hardly make sense.

-### Choices Of $n$ And Bias-variance Trade-off
+### Choices Of $n$ and Bias-variance Trade-off

 For a $n$-gram model, when $n$ is too small, say a bigram model, the model can capture synactic structure in the language but can hardly capture the sequential, long distance relationship among words.
-For example, the syntatic structure like the fact that a noun or an adjective comes after \textit{enjoy} and the fact that a verb in its original form typically comes after \textit{to}.
+For example, the syntatic structure like the fact that a noun or an adjective comes after *enjoy* and the fact that a verb in its original form typically comes after *to*.
 For long-range dependency, consider the following sentences:
-* Gorillas always like to groom their friends.
+* Gorillas always like to groom **their** friends.
-* The computer that's on the 3rd floor of our office building crashed.
+* The computer that's on the 3rd floor of our office building **crashed**.

-In each example, the words written in bold depend on each other: the likelihood of their depends on knowing that gorillas is plural, and the likelihood of crashed depends on knowing that the subject is a computer.
+In each example, the words written in bold depend on each other: the likelihood of *their* depends on knowing that gorillas is plural, and the likelihood of *crashed* depends on knowing that the subject is a computer.
 If the $n$-grams are not big enough to capture this context, then the resulting language model would offer probabilities that are too low for these sentences, and too high for sentences that fail basic linguistic tests like number agreement.

 Typically, the longer the context we condition on in predicting the next word, the more coherent the sentences.
 But a language model with a large $n$ can overfit to small-sized training corpus as it tends to memorize specific long sequence patterns in the training corpus and to give zero probabilities to those unseen.
 Specifically, a $n$-gram model has model parameter scales like $O(V^n)$, where $V$ is the vocabulary size.

-The choice of appropriate $n$ is related to bias-variance trade-off.
+The choice of appropriate $n$ is related to **bias-variance trade-off**.
 A small $n$-gram size introduces high bias, and a large $n$-gram size introduces high variance.
 Since human language is full of long-range dependencies, in practice, we tend to keep $n$ large and at the same time use smoothing tricks, as some sort of bias, to achieve low-variance estimates of the model parameters.

-### Out Of Vocabulary (OOV) Words And Rare Words
+### Out Of Vocabulary (OOV) Words and Rare Words

 Some early speech and language applications might just involve a closed vocabulary, in which the vocabulary is known in advance and the runtime test set will contain words from the vocabulary.
 Modern natural language application typically involves an open vocabulary in which out of vocabulary words can occur.
-For those cases, which can simply add a pseudo-word <UNK>, and treat all the OOV words as the <UNK>.
+For those cases, which can simply add a pseudo-word UNK, and treat all the OOV words as the UNK.

-In applications where we don't have a prior vocabulary in advance and need to create one from corpus, we can limit the size of vocabulary by replacing low-frequency rare words by <UNK> or some other more fine-grained special symbols (i.e., replacing rare organization names by <ORG> and replacing rare people names by <PEOPLE>).
+In applications where we don't have a prior vocabulary in advance and need to create one from corpus, we can limit the size of vocabulary by replacing low-frequency rare words by <UNK> or some other more fine-grained special symbols (i.e., replacing rare organization names by ORG and replacing rare people names by PEOPLE).

-Note that how the vocabulary is constructed and how we map rare words to <UNK> affects how we evaluate the quality of language model using likelihood based metrics (e.g., perplexity).
+Note that how the vocabulary is constructed and how we map rare words to UNK affects how we evaluate the quality of language model using likelihood based metrics (e.g., perplexity).
 For example, a language model can achieve artificially low perplexity by choosing a small vocabulary and assigning many words to the unknown word.

-## Smoothing And Discounting Techniques
+## Smoothing and Discounting Techniques
-### Add $\alpha$ Smoothing And Discounting
+### Add $\alpha$ Smoothing and Discounting
 One fundamental limit of the baseline counting method is the zero probability assigned to $n$-grams that do not appear in the training corpus.
 This has a significant impact when we use the model to score a sentence.
 For example,  one zero probability of any unseen bigram $w_{i-1},w_i$ will cause the probability of the sequence $w_1,...,w_i,...,w_n$ to be zero.

 ````{prf:example}